 Alex Ferguson Wife and Children:

 Alex Ferguson lived in the South of Manchester during his youthful age.
 It was at this city he met his wife to be, Cathy.
 They both got married in 1966.

 They waited for four years before they could have another.
-On the 9th February, 1972, Alex Ferguson and wife had another set of lovely twins named Jason and Darren.
+On the 9th of February 1972, Alex Ferguson and his wife had another set of lovely twins named Jason and Darren.

 Both lovers saw their children grow in happiness.
 For Alex Ferguson, ”Family is not an important thing.
 It’s everything.”

 Their marriage have been described as one of the most successful in the UK.
 One many have seen that is worthy of emulation.
 Their celebrated marital life have lasted for more than 51 years.